Courses

 Regular revision of these NCERT solutions and timelines strengthens your foundation for board exams.
 Practice writing concise answers, and always link concepts to contemporary examples for improved marks in the 2025-26 session.

-FAQs on Class 12 History Chapter 12 – Stepwise NCERT Solutions
+FAQs on NCERT Solutions For Class 12 History Chapter 12 Framing The Constitution - 2025-26

 1. What are NCERT Solutions for Class 12 History Chapter 12 Framing the Constitution?